Skip to content

 What's New!

-Phase 1 – Fairview Loop to Centaur Avenue is in winter shutdown.
+Phase 1 – Fairview Loop to Centaur Avenue is now under construction.

-Construction of this project is being combined with the KGB: Centaur Avenue to Vine Road project and split into two phases.
 The segment from Centaur Avenue to Fairview Loop (Phase 1) is currently under construction.
-Construction on the Fairview Loop to Settlers Bay Drive segment (Phase 2) is anticipated to start in 2025.
+Construction on the Fairview Loop to Settlers Bay Drive segment (Phase 2) is anticipated to start in 2027.
 This phasing plan will provide the greatest benefit to the most users, improve the highest volume segment first, and expedite project delivery.

 Project Overview